 Sometimes when we’re disappointed because we didn’t get the outcome we wanted, it’s hard to understand why it happened.
 It seems unfair that we try hard to achieve our goals with little visible success.
 It’s tough if we did our very best.
 “Why me?” we ask.
 “Why is this happening to me?
 What did I do wrong?”

 Nothing happens by accident.

 The spiritual reasons could be we weren’t emotionally ready to go to the next level.
-We had more inner work to do, there were more important things to attend to before our dreams could be realized, it wasn’t the right time, or had we realized our dream, we would have missed another opportunity that we needed to experience.
+We had more inner work to do, there were more important things to attend to before our dreams could be realized, it wasn’t the right time, or had we realized our goal, we would have missed another opportunity we needed to experience.

 How do you know whether to let a dream go or keep at it?

 And if you let go, how do you know when it’s time to try again?
-There is no one-size fits-all answer.
+There is no one-size-fits-all answer.
 There are many factors to be considered, including timing.
-If you’re at this crossroads take into account the following:
+If you’re at this crossroads, take into account the following:

 - Are you consumed with making your dream happen?

 - How long have you worked to make it happen?
 How many attempts have you made?

 - How does your obsession with making it happen to affect your loved ones?
 Sometimes the price we pay is worth it – and sometimes, it’s not.
 Only you can decide.

 - What are the financial implications?
 Health implications?
 Are you using your last dime, your family’s savings, or rent money?
 Are you getting sick?
 These are questions to consider.